3 dead, 3 hurt in house explosion near Detroit, police say

 Northfield Township Police and Michigan State Police responded to a report of an explosion at a single-family home in a rural area of the Whitmore Lake neighborhood at around 4 p.m.
 Saturday.
 Northfield Township is located about 45 miles west of Detroit.

-The explosion happened on Winters Lane and could be heard in Jackson, about nine miles away, according to Northfield Township police Lt.
+The explosion happened on Winters Lane and could be heard in Jackson, according to Northfield Township police Lt.
 Dave Powell.
 Debris was also found on the other side of US-23.

 No nearby homes were damaged, Powell said.